The Best Ways to Send a Large Amount of Money Overseas in 2023

 When it comes to sending large amounts of money to friends, family or others abroad, you’ve got plenty of choices.
 When you’re looking for the best method for your international transfer, it’s also important to understand how much you might be charged.
-Luckily, we’ve got the information you need.
+This guide covers all the information you need.

-The best ways to send a large amount of money depends on several factors:
+The best way to send a large amount of money abroad depends on several factors:

 - The countries and currencies that you’re sending money between